 The resident should then get in touch to organise a time to collect their goods.

 How long should I store their goods?

 You must look after their goods for 14 days from the date they get the notice of goods left behind.

 Can I sell or throw the goods out?

-If the resident does not collect their goods by the date on the notice, you can sell the goods or get rid of them appropriately where they have no monetary value, are dangerous or consist of perishable food.
+If the resident does not collect their goods by the date on the notice, you can sell or get rid of them appropriately where they have no monetary value, are dangerous or consist of perishable food.